syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Footnotes-and-endnotes.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Footnotes-and-Endnotes/Change-default-endnote-separator).
+You can download a complete working sample from [GitHub]

 ## Removing a Footnotes/Endnotes